SoftGeek23/RuntimeMonitor/README.md

-# RuntimeMonitor - GPT-OSS-20B Agentic Environment
+# RuntimeMonitor - Agentic LLM Environment

-This project provides an inference setup for the `gpt-oss-20b` model with an agentic filesystem environment.
+This project provides an inference setup for the `Qwen-7B-R1-Distilled` model with an agentic filesystem environment.

 ## Setup